SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

  <td>

-- Create a new global class (the example uses the name `zcl_demo_abap`) and copy and paste the following code in the *Global Class* tab in ADT.
+- To try the example out, create a demo class named `zcl_demo_abap`.
+If it already exists, reuse it.
+Otherwise, create a new class with a different name.
+Paste the code into it (_Global class_ tab).
+If you choose a different class name, update the class name in the code snippet accordingly.
 - The class has a type and method declaration in the private section.
 They are used in the local class.
 - Once activated (and the code of the other includes has been inserted), you can choose *F9* in ADT to run the class.
 - When running the class, a method of the local class that is declared in the private section there is called.
 As a result of this method call, a string is assigned to an attribute that is also declared in the private section of the local class.
 This attribute is accessed by the global class, and finally displayed in the ADT console.